 Published: January 18, 2024

-A collision between a Metropolitan Police car and a cyclist occurred on the evening of Wednesday, January 17, at approximately 10.32pm on Bethnal Green Road, E2.
-Officers from the Metropolitan Police Service, in conjunction with paramedics from the London Ambulance Service (LAS), promptly responded to the scene to assist.
+A Metropolitan Police car and a cyclist collided late on Wednesday night, January 17, at around 10.32pm on Bethnal Green Road, E2.
+Emergency crews from the Met and London Ambulance Service rushed to the scene to help.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.